-Multilateral Federation and Azure AD - The Challenge
+InCommon and Azure AD - The Multilateral Federation Challenge

 Multilateral federation facilitates collaboration across multiple organizations around the world.
+InCommon, CAF, UK Federation and all eduGAIN federations utilize multilateral federation.
 It is a critical component to Identity and Access Management architecture in higher education and research.
 Azure AD does not support multilateral federation natively, but there are solutions available to fill the gap.

 Azure AD and IAM Strategy